tarek200614/TaskFlow/TaskFlow-Hardened/README.md

 The application also supports:

-JSON export
+JSON workspace export
-JSON import
+JSON backup import
 Demo-data reset
-🛡️ Data Validation & Recovery
+🛡️ DATA VALIDATION & RECOVERY

 TaskFlow includes a dedicated normalization and recovery layer designed to prevent malformed local data from crashing the application.